-Table 22: 802.1X Statistics
+Table 23: 802.1X Statistics

 Parameter Description Authenticator Rx EAPOL Start The number of EAPOL Start frames that have been received by this Authenticator.
 Rx EAPOL Logoff The number of EAPOL Logoff frames that have been received by this Authenticator.
 Rx EAPOL Invalid The number of EAPOL frames that have been received by this Authenticator in which the frame type is not recognized.
 Rx EAPOL Total The number of valid EAPOL frames of any type that have been received by this Authenticator.
 Rx Last EAPOLVer The protocol version number carried in the most recent EAPOL frame received by this Authenticator.
-Rx Last EAPOLSrc The source MAC address carried in the most recent EAPOL frame received by this Authenticator.
-Rx EAP Resp/Id The number of EAP Resp/Id frames that have been received by this Authenticator.
-Rx EAP Resp/Oth The number of valid EAP Response frames (other than Resp/Id frames) that have been received by this Authenticator.
-Rx EAP LenError The number of EAPOL frames that have been received by this Authenticator in which the Packet Body Length field is invalid.
-Tx EAP Req/ld The number of EAP Req/ld frames that have been transmitted by this Authenticator.